Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Graph Isomorphism

+\begin{corollary} There exists an integer~$c$ such that, for all pairs of graphs~$G$ and~$H$ and all positive integers~$d$, if the level-$2d$ Lasserre relaxation of~$\ISO(G,H)$ is infeasible, then the level-$cd$ Sherali-Adams relaxation of~$\ISO(G,H)$ is infeasible. \end{corollary}

+As mentioned in the introduction, our proof of Corollary~\ref{cor:indirect} is very indirect as it goes through many black boxes.
+It would be very instructive to find a concrete and direct way of lifting feasible LP-solutions of~$\mathrm{SA}_{cd}(G,H)$ to feasible SDP-solutions of~$\mathrm{LA}_{2d}(G,H)$.
+Corollary~\ref{cor:indirect} and the fact that its indirect proof is nonetheless constructive imply that such a direct way of lifting does, in principle, exist.

 \textbf{Acknowledgments.} We are grateful to Christoph Berkholz, Anuj Dawar, and Wied Pakusa, for useful discussions at an early stage of this work.
 We are also grateful to Aaron Potechin for pointing out that the ability of the Lasserre hierarchy to capture spectral arguments was relevant for our result.
-First author partially funded by European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant agreement ERC-2014-CoG 648276 (AUTAR) and MICCIN grant TIN2016-76573-C2-1P (TASSAT3).
-Second author supported by the French Agence Nationale de la Recherche, AGGREG project reference ANR-14-CE25-0017-01.
+Special thanks go to Moritz M\"uller for carefully reading and commenting on a preliminary version of this paper.
+First author partially funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme, grant agreement ERC-2014-CoG 648276 (AUTAR) and MICCIN grant TIN2016-76573-C2-1P (TASSAT3) and AEI grant PID2019-109137GB-C22 (PROOFS).
+The work of second author on this manuscript is a part of the project BOBR that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~948057).
+Second author supported also by the French Agence Nationale de la Recherche, QUID project reference ANR-18-CE40-0031.
 Part of this work was done while the second author was visiting UPC funded by AUTAR.